 How does sourdough make things rise?

-Wild yeast is a tiny fungi.
+Wild yeast is a tiny fungus.
 It exists all around us in varying degrees—in the air, settled on work surfaces, and in some of the ingredients you bake with: most importantly, flour.

 Lactobacilli are also all around us.
 They have a wonderfully symbiotic relationship with wild yeast; when the two are brought together with flour and water, the result is high-rising, delicious bread, or light, fluffy pancakes.